federicobond/primer/doc/report.md

 }
 ````

-The Java bytecoe instruction listings found in Wikipedia also proved very
+The Java [bytecode instruction listings][wiki-bytecode] found in Wikipedia also proved very
 useful, since it details the contents of the stack before and after every
 instruction.